ppy/osu-wiki/news/2022-09-16-project-loved-september-2022.md

 192 BPM, 2:04 | 4.81★\
 *description written by [\_underjoy](https://osu.ppy.sh/users/2235750)*

-Imperial Wolf is primarily known for his 6K charting, but here we see an impressive jazzy 7K map from him - *Ukiyoe Yokochou*.
+Imperial Wolf is primarily known for his 6K charting, but here we see an impressive jazzy 7K map from him: *Ukiyoe Yokochou*.

 Although not very dense, this map is very fast-paced and certainly interesting when it comes to patterning.
 There are numerous swing rhythms and uneven chords that are intertwined by rolly chordstreams and doublestairs.
 There are also some minor LNs that, while relatively easy, cannot be ignored and will definitely challenge the player's ability to get good accuracy.
 The whole map is a quick and intense mid-level experience that may be quite hard to high score on — but very rewarding to those who can accomplish such a feat.